Information about plants & gardens for Brisbane & Qld

 Plumeria rubra (P. acutifolia), which loses most or all of its leaves in winter in SE Qld.
 The most familiar flower colour found in local gardens is white with a yellow centre, but pinks and multi-tones are not uncommon.
 Many named cultivars are now available in a range of colour and petal variations.

 The evergreen frangipani Plumeria obtusa is also becoming popular in modern landscapes.
-The flowers (most commonly white with a yellow eye) have more rounded petals and the foliage is handsome.
+The flowers - typically white with a yellow eye - have more rounded petals and the foliage is handsome.
+'Singapore Pink' is a dwarf form popular for containers.
 In spite of the name, however, the "evergreen" frangipani is likely to lose its leaves in winter in Brisbane conditions.

 Some cultivated types may, in reality, be hybrids of these or other Plumeria species.
 You may also find other Plumeria species on the market occasionally.